Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 This article, via video, will show you how to clean the throttle body and idle air control valve on Toyota's 5SFE engine.

-Toyota's robust 4 cylinder 5SFE engines, deployed in the millions over ten years in various model vehicles, are still chugging around the world.
-If you own a vehicle with one of these engines, cleaning the throttle body every 50,000 miles or so will keep you engine running smooth for years on end.
+Toyota's robust 4-cylinder 5SFE engines, deployed in the millions over ten years in various model vehicles, are still chugging around the world.
+If you own a vehicle with one of these engines, cleaning the throttle body every 50,000 miles or so will keep your engine running smoothly for years on end.

 Smooth engine idle is also controlled by the IAC (idle air control valve).
 The IAC behaves like a mini-throttle body or "choke" controlling the minute amounts of air that enters the engine's intake during a cold engine's start and warmup.
 When the IAC becomes gummed up with excessive carbon, the stuck IAC valve may make the engine idle run too high at normal engine temperatures or too low when the engine is warm.
 On the 5SFE engine, the IAC is attached to the bottom of the throttle body.